Montanan’s Guide for Great Falls: What to Do, Things to See & Where to Stay in Great Falls, Montana

 Rainbow Falls

 Beautiful Rainbow Falls was there even before the dam and was commented on by Meriwether Lewis on his trek.
-Today, Rainbow Dam built behind the falls harnesses the power of the water.
-Adding to the picturesque setting is the railway bridge running across the river behind the falls.
+Today, Rainbow Dam, built behind the falls, harnesses the power of the water.
+The railway bridge running across the river behind the falls adds to the picturesque setting.

 Rainbow Falls is best seen from the Rainbow Scenic Overlook at 6201 Giant Springs Road.